PratyayKoley/ML-notes-for-reference/README.md

 - **Numpy**: Notes on using Numpy for numerical computations.
 - **Pandas**: Notes on using Pandas for data manipulation and analysis.
 - **Python Basics**: Covers basic Python programming concepts.
+- **Seaborn**: Notes and examples on using Seaborn for statistical data visualization.

 ## Getting Started